akeneo/CsvToAsset/README.md

 Note: Using docker, your `path-to-ee-installation` will be `/srv/ee`.

-This command will
+This command will:
-- Export the former Akeneo PAM tables and put it into temporary folder in CSV format
+- Export the PAM assets in CSV into a temporary folder
 - Create a dedicated API credentials
 - Migrate the data:
   - Create a new Asset family with code `family-code`